BigDataWUR/AgML-CY-Bench/data_preparation/crop_statistics_ML/shapefiles_ML/README.md

 # Compagnie Malienne pour le Developpement des Textiles (CMDT) Monitoring Operational Maize Yield data
 ## Short description

-The data derived comes from CMDT Monitoring Operational - a Malian Company for the Development of Textiles located in Southern Mali.
-It consists of 5 CMDT regions and 28 CMDT sectors.
-Prepared for AgML-CY-Bench,  we have key observations from the maize yield data for the different zones/regions and sectors from 1990 to 2017.
+The yield data comes from CMDT Monitoring Operational, a Malian Company for the Development of Textiles based in Southern Mali.
+This dataset encompasses 5 CMDT regions and 28 CMDT sectors, providing critical observations on maize yield across different zones, regions, and sectors from 1990 to 2017.
+Additionally, it includes data on production and planted area from 1990 to 2000.

 ## Link
 Prepared for AgML-CY-Bench